 Internet Information Services (IIS) 6.x had limited support for IPv6, but IIS7.x and later has good support for IPv6 features, from creating site bindings to logging to security features like IP Restriction.
-IIS7.x and later versions also work well under Server 2008 and later, and using IPv6 can be as simple as starting IIS after installing it on your system.
+IIS7.x and later versions also work well under Server 2008 and later.
+Using IPv6 can be as simple as starting IIS after installing it on your system.
 IPv6 support with earlier operating systems is problematic.

 A basic IIS6.x configuration example would be